shahad197/hw_week1_day3_functions/assignment.md

 ---
 The Kotlin assignment has three components:
 - Part I: Practice with functions.
-- Part II: Practice with Anonymous Functions.
+- Part II: Practice with Anonymous Functions (Optional).
 - Part III: More Practicing (Optional).

 > Note: You must save your solution as `solution_part1.kt` for Part I, and `solution_part2.kt` for Part II.